open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/0008_2218_anatomic_region_sequence.rst

 This modifier is used to clarify which side of the region is contained in the image.

-.. _cid-2a:
+.. _cid-247a:
-.. list-table:: Table CID 2.
-Anatomic Modifier
+.. list-table:: Table CID 247.
+Laterality Left-Right Only
     :header-rows: 1

     * - code scheme designator